tasdikrahman/spaceShooter/README.md

 - Score board to show how you are faring so far
 - Power ups like
   - shield: increases the space ships life
-  - bolt: increases the shooting capability of the ship by firing 2 bullets instead of one at time.
+  - bolt: increases the shooting capability of the ship by firing 2 to 3 bullets instead of one at time.
 - Custom sounds and sprite animation for things like
   - meteorite explosion
   - bullet shoots